maxiwalton/maxiwalton.github.com/_posts/articles/2013-01-24-your-filename.md

 ---
-published: false
+published: true
-layout: article
+layout: default
-title: Your Post Title
+title: Come In With The Milk
-abstract: Short summary of your article.
+abstract: Show me all the blueprints.
-author_twitter: johndoe
+author_twitter: maxiwalton
-author: John Doe
+author: Maxi
 categories:
 - articles
 ---